-Hand sanitisers (including touchless dispensers where possible) must be readily available and accessible to all, at each access point.
-Hand sanitisers for use against COVID-19 may be alcohol or non-alcohol based.

-When choosing a hand sanitiser, it is important to ensure that it is effective against COVID-19.
-Further information on hand sanitisers is available in the Work Safely Protocol, found HERE.
+Hand sanitisers (including touchless dispensers where possible) must be readily available at each access point.
+Hand sanitisers for use against COVID-19 must contain a minimum of 60% alcohol.
+Non alcohol based hand sanitiser may also be used.
+However, in choosing a hand sanitiser, it is important to ensure that it is effective against Coronavirus.
+Further information on hand sanitisers is available on page 41 of the Work Safely Protocol, found HERE.